MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Instruction

 Furthermore, we technically unify the advantages of both regressive depth (regression), and \emph{argmax} depth (classification) for MVSFormer.
-Different from previous works~\cite{wang2021itermvs,peng2022rethinking,wang2022mvster}, we find that optimizing the MVS network with cross-entropy loss can achieve much more reliable confidence maps but slightly worse depth predictions.
+Different from previous works~\citep{wang2022itermvs,peng2022rethinking,wang2022mvster}, we find that optimizing the MVS network with cross-entropy loss can achieve much more reliable confidence maps but slightly worse depth predictions.
 Because the \emph{argmax} operation can not provide exact depth results, which harms the depth performance.
 To address this issue, MVSFormer predicts the temperature-based depth expectation instead of the \emph{argmax} during the inference and achieves smooth depth predictions and superior final point clouds.

 Our contributions can be highlighted as: (1) To the best of our knowledge, it is the first work that systematically explores the influence of pre-trained ViTs on MVS.
-Learning a better feature representation by the feature extractor is very important to set up a bridge between 2D vision and 3D MVS tasks.
-(2) We propose a novel ViT enhanced MVS network -- MVSFormer that has the implementations of MVSFormer-P and MVSFormer-H, which are further trained with the efficient multi-scale training strategy to be generalized for various resolutions.
-(3) We analyze the merits and limitations of regression and classification-based MVS, and propose a simple but effective way to unify both.
-(4) The proposed methods can achieve the state-of-the-art performance in both DTU dataset~\cite{aanaes2016large} and Tanks-and-Temples~\cite{Knapitsch2017}.
+Learning a better feature representation by the feature extractor is important to set up a bridge between 2D vision and 3D MVS tasks.
+(2) We propose a novel ViT enhanced MVS network -- MVSFormer, which is further trained with the efficient multi-scale training strategy to be generalized for various resolutions.
+The proposed Twins-small pre-trained MVSFormer remarkably reduces the overall error of point cloud reconstruction in DTU from 0.312 to 0.289 compared with the CNN-based pre-trained ResNet with competitive computations and all other model settings unchanged as in Tab.~\ref{tab:ablations}.
+(3) We analyze the merits and limitations of regression and classification-based MVS, and propose a simple but effective way to unify both.Empirical qualitative evidences in Fig.~\ref{fig:cls_reg} and Fig.~\ref{fig:tnt_cla_reg} show that classification-based confidence can filter outliers for the real-world reconstruction.
+And quantitative results in Tab.~\ref{tab:ablation_cls_t} indicate that our temperature-based depth predictions also enjoy superior point cloud metrics.
+(4) The proposed methods can achieve the state-of-the-art performance in both DTU dataset~\citep{aanaes2016large} and Tanks-and-Temples~\citep{Knapitsch2017}.